| standardized-class {standardize} | R Documentation |

 A named list of contrasts for all factors included as predictors, or

-if no predictors are factors.- groups
+NULLif no predictors are factors.- groups

 A named list of levels for random effects grouping factors, or

-if there are no random effects.
+NULLif there are no random effects.

-data frame, the Variable
+In the variables data frame, the Variable column contains the

-name of the variable in the original formula passed to standardize
+name of the variable in the original formula passed to standardize.

-column contains the name of the variable in the standardized
+The Standardized Name column contains the name of the variable in the standardized

 formula and data frame.
 The original variable name is altered such that the